ksenkaya/SQL/README.md

 # SQL
- Common SQL recipes and some practises
+ Common SQL recipes and some practises for data analysis